Our school is committed to providing a safe and happy environment for all students, staff members and community stakeholders.

 Our school utilises the ‘Calmer Classrooms’ approach to student welfare and positive behaviour management.

-Pakenham Hills Primary is proud to take its place as a member of the wider community.
-Our commitment is to reinforce our community values of:-
+Pakenham Hills Primary School is proud to take its place as a member of the wider community.
+Our commitment is to reinforce our school values of:

 - Positive Attitude